c3lang/c3c/README.md

 The current stable version of the compiler is **version 0.7.11**.

-The upcoming 0.7.x releases will focus on expanding the standard library, fixing bugs and improving compile time analysis.
+The upcoming 0.8.0 release will introduce breaking changes, including the removal of deprecated functionality and a major transition from unsigned to signed sizes by default.
 Follow the issues [here](https://github.com/c3lang/c3c/issues).

 If you have suggestions on how to improve the language, either [file an issue](https://github.com/c3lang/c3c/issues) or discuss C3 on its dedicated Discord: [https://discord.gg/qN76R87](https://discord.gg/qN76R87).

-The compiler is currently verified to compile on Linux, OpenBSD, Windows and MacOS.
+The compiler is currently verified to compile on Windows, MacOS, Linux, OpenBSD, NetBSD.

-**Support matrix**
+<details><summary><b>Support matrix</b></summary>

 | Platform                 | Native C3 compiler available? | Target supported        | Stack trace | Threads  | Sockets  | Inline asm |
 |--------------------------|-------------------------------|-------------------------|-------------|----------|----------|------------|